The Bankrate promise

 SBA loan pros

-- The SBA offers a wide variety of loans for different uses, from more general purpose 7(a) loans to 504 loans for real estate to microloans for small purchases or startups.
+- The SBA offers a wide variety of loans for different uses, including the general purpose 7(a) loans for working capital, 504 loans for real estate, and microloans.

 - There are fast funding options, like the Export Express program, which responds to applications within 24 hours.
 SBA Express loans promise approval decisions within 36 hours.